apache/mesos/docs/persistent-volume.md

   succeeded: as discussed above, frameworks need to wait for an offer that contains the "expected" reserved resources to determine when a reservation request has succeeded.
-Determining what a framework should "expect" to find in an offer is more difficult when multiple frameworks can be making reservations for the same role concurrently.
+Determining what a framework should "expect" to find in an offer is more difficult when multiple frameworks can make reservations for the same role concurrently.
 In general, whenever multiple frameworks are allowed to register in the same role, the operator should ensure that those frameworks are configured to collaborate with one another when using